mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 Melna took a few deep breaths to regain her composure.

 "Record everything.
 Every dot, every time.
-And find a way to determine the shape and size of these dots.
+And find a way to determine their shape and size.
 Wire your findings to me at the senate before lunch.
 I'm calling for a debate at midday."

 "Yes, žah."

 The observer scurried away to fetch some empty film plates while Pomri rose from her desk and approached Melna.

 "If I could interject.
-The senate still believes that Liffa's mission is the only path to salvation.
-They would never listen to an appeal."
+The senate still believes that Liffa's mission is the only way out of this mess.
+They won't listen to an appeal."

 "This goes beyond my relationship with Liffa.
-This is about our first contact with whatever is up there, and Holragi being secretive about it.
-Their technology is rapidly outpacing ours, but they never stopped to consider the ethics of their tests."

-"This is not the time for an ethics debate.
-There are millions of people starving in the dark!"

-"And what good are we doing them by sending giant hunks of metal hurtling toward our agressors?
-And what if all that metal comes back and lands here?"
+This is about Holragi's secrets.
+All of Palinan is relying on then to lead the way, and still they refuse to share anything."

+"This is their plan.
+We must play by their rules."

+"That is far too much power for one province to hold."

-"We have no other options."
+"Perhaps you are right.
+But we have no other option."

-"We need to force Holragi to speak.
-They need to tell us what they know."
+Mel sighed, exasperated at how she let things go this far.
+"We need to find a way to force Holragi to speak.
+There is much that they are hiding."

-"Shaki will always side with them.
-The whole world is desparate for a solution, Melna.
-You have to drop this.
-We've already lost half of our food reserves.
-We can't afford to lose more."

-"Pomri, I taught you better than this.
-Everyone in the senate is simply trying to delay the inevitable while Holragi is hiding the only lead we have to our survival.
-All of Shaki is being held hostage by Holragi.
-We can't just relinquish all our power to them."

-"So what do we do then?
-Beg them to play nice?"
+"Your pleading will be met on deaf ears, Melna."

+"Do you suggest we cower in fear, waiting for the day Holragi saves us all?"

+"There is much to lose and very little to gain by bothering them," she said.
+"Look.
+Why don't we focus on rebuilding our grain reserves.
+We've lost half to politics.
+We could afford to build more."

+"We can't grow in this darkness.
+And besides, it would only delay the inevitable."

+"There is the desert."

+"And what if the obstruction decides to disperse one day?
+We'll all be roasted alive."

+"We would be dead long before if we don't try to grow something.
+We need to do something within our power, Melna."

-She sighed, letting her internal frustration simmer down and settle.
+Melna sighed, letting her internal frustration simmer down and settle.

 "Ask me tomorrow.
 I have to go home."